LMU-AgGompel/Image-registration-gui/README.md

 1. Download the package and extract it into a local directory.
 2. cd into the root directory where setup.py is located
 3. Run 'python setup.py install'
-4. You can now 'import image_annotation_gui' from any python terminal and run 'image_annotation_gui.start()' to start the graphical interface.
+4. You can now 'import image_registration' from any python terminal and run 'image_registration.gui.start()' to start the graphical interface.

 How To Use the GUI
 ------------------